stormasm/nunotes/cratification-plans.md

 System has the infrastructure code to run external commands which is interdependent with above mentioned directories.

-Other candidates for nu-cmd-shell include
+Other candidates for nu-cmd-shell include all or subsets of...

 * filesystem
 * strings